NassiTech/Datenschutz/README.md

 ## 3. Anonymization vs. Pseudonymization
 - **Anonymization:** Process by which personal data is modified so that identification is no longer possible.
   **Example:** Removing all direct and indirect identifiers from a database.
-- **Pseudonymization:** Replacing personal data with a pseudonym so that identification is only possible with additional information (two keys identification: later associate the name to the pseudonyme).
+- **Pseudonymization:** Replacing personal data with a pseudonym so that identification is only possible with additional information (two keys identification: later only accessible if we associate the name to the pseudonyme).
   **Example:** Replacing customer names with a customer number.
 - **Relationship:** Both serve to protect personal data, but anonymization is irreversible while pseudonymization allows re-identification with additional data.

 ## 4. Data Protection vs. Data Security
 - **Data Protection:** Protection of personal data against misuse and unauthorized access.
-  **Example:** GDPR regulations for processing personal data.
+  **Example:** GDPR (General Data Protection Regulation) regulations for processing personal data.
 - **Data Security:** Technical and organizational measures to protect data from loss, manipulation, or unauthorized access.
   **Example:** Encryption, firewalls, access controls.
 - **Relationship:** Data protection sets the rules, while data security ensures compliance through technical safeguards.